esccaa/StudentVue-Webscrapper/README.md

 ```
 chmod +x grades.sh
 ```
-to give permission to run the command.
+to give yourself permission to run the command.

+If that doesn't work, do the previous steps, but with "grades.sh" changed to "grades2.sh".